coar14/coar14/README.md

 ###

-<p align="left">Hi, everyone calls me Cor and I'm an IT student from Cebu City.
+<p align="left">Hi, my name is Cor and I'm an IT student from Cebu City.
 Throughout my studies, I've learned the fundamentals of both mobile and web application development.
 I'm passionate about building real-world tech solutions and always eager to grow as a developer.</p>

 ###